 Range and Average of Financial Assistance

-The projected range of financial assistance to be applied to CTMA annually is historically in the range of $10M-$25M.
+The projected range of financial assistance to be applied to CTMA annually is $10M-$25M.
 The average expected financial assistance is $15M annually.

 Regulations, Guidelines, and Literature